 Your nonprofit’s mission, programs, and funding.
 By your first official board meeting, make sure you’ve finalized the fundamentals of your nonprofit’s purpose.
 You’ll also want to have an actionable plan for how your organization will carry out its mission.
 For a checklist of the important details you’ll want to have nailed down, check out our article seven questions to know if you are ready to start a nonprofit.

 Your nonprofit’s approved articles of incorporation.
 A nonprofit’s articles of incorporation is the document that brings your nonprofit from an idea to an existing, recognized entity in your state.
 You’ll want to have this document completed and approved by your secretary of state prior to your first board meeting.
 This is because at your first official meeting, you will vote to approve them as a board.
-Since your articles of incorporation also finalizes your nonprofit’s name, here is a resource from our sister company Allies 4 Good about choosing a name for your nonprofit.
+Since your articles of incorporation also finalizes your nonprofit’s name, you’ll want to have this decided at this time.

 Your nonprofit’s bylaws.
 Nonprofit organizations are governed by an official set of rules called bylaws.
 Nonprofit bylaws outline any state requirements for the nonprofit, as well as how the organization (and by extension, the board who runs it) will operate on a high level.
 For example, your bylaws will determine how directors are elected, how board members can be removed, how many board members are required to attend to conduct an official meeting (quorum), etc. Bylaws are adopted when the nonprofit is established, and they act as the pillar that upholds the organization—every nonprofit must adhere to their unique bylaws.
 During your first board meeting, you’ll vote to approve them like you did with your articles of incorporation.